cogdog/ds106bank/README.md

 **Define the name of things** in the bank- the name here should be singular.
 This is used in numerous places throughout the site; note that changing this name will revise the name of the tags used to identify them for user tagging.
 You should set this very early in the setup process.

 If you  allow users to submit new things to the site, you can set the **default status for new things** to Draft so you can moderate them.
-If the form will only be used by admins or i you allow new things to go directly to the site, set this option to Publish Immediately.
+If the form will only be used by admins or if you allow new things to go directly to the site, set this option to Publish Immediately.

 The **display order** controls how the types of things are sequenced on the main index; by title, order created, or by the number of things in each type.
 This order can be switched direction via the **display order sorting**.